 The saguaro is threatened by several factors.
 Lightning and root rot during the rainy season can be deadly to a saguaro.
 Humans use them for target practice and urban sprawl continues to move them, and their pollinators, from their native habitat.
 Still, there is no evidence to suggest that saguaros are declining in number.
 Even so, you can't just go out into the desert and dig one up to take home with you.
 It is illegal.
 You must have a permit to do so.

 Beware of individuals selling saguaros.
-When I purchased mine, I required the original permit to accompany the cactus.
-If they can't produce it, please don't purchase it.Continue to 16 of 16 below.
+If they can't produce a permit, please don't purchase it.Continue to 16 of 16 below.

 16 of 16

 Trees die, and so do saguaros.
 The fleshy parts of the tree decay or are eaten by animals.
 The skeleton of the saguaro is all that will remain.